 We often think of running as simply putting one step in front of the other.
 This makes sense considering we do all that stepping with our legs and feet.

 The truth?
-Running is much more than a great workout for your legs — it’s a whole-body experience.
+Running is much more than a great workout for your legs — it’s a whole-body experience and beneficial for your health.

-Running has significant, positive effects on your mind, heart, lungs, and of course, your legs and feet.
+Running or jogging benefits the health of your body: it has significant, positive effects on your mind, heart, lungs, and of course, your legs and feet.
 Working out your arms and core helps improve your run, too.
 Strengthening all these body parts can lead to better overall health.

 Let's start with the ‘ol noggin.
-Many experts agree that running can be excellent for your mental health.
+Many experts agree that running can benefit your mental health.
 It helps you manage stress and address complex emotions.

 A recent study revealed that exercise is a practical method to protect learning and memory mechanisms from the negative cognitive impact of chronic intermittent stress on the brain.
 The bottom line?
 A regular running or exercise routine can help you overcome all the negativity that comes from stress.